Galois covers of the open p-adic disc: Introduction

+On the other hand, the chosen uniformizer for $X_K(L)$ is a coherent system of norms, the components of which define a net of points $\{x^E\}\subset D_K$, and we may consider the collection of characteristic zero fibers $Y_E\rightarrow x^E$.
+Theorem \ref{Main} says that in the abelian case, the irreducibility of the fibers $Y_E$ implies the irreducibility of the special fiber $Y_k$.
+Moreover, for arbitrary groups $G$, if $Y_k$ is irreducible, then the separability of the special fiber is determined by the limiting behavior of the differents $d_E$ of the fibers $Y_E\rightarrow x^E$.
+Finally, when the special fiber $Y_k\rightarrow D_k$ is separable (but perhaps reducible), its generic fiber $Y_{k,\eta}\rightarrow D_{k,\eta}$ is obtained by applying the field of norms functor to the ``limit'' of the fibers $Y_E\rightarrow x^E$.

-The main result of this paper (Theorem \ref{Main}) says that the special fiber of a Galois branched cover of the open $p$-adic disc is determined by characteristic zero fibers.
-The motivation for such a theorem comes from the \emph{global lifting problem for Galois covers of curves}: if $G$ is a finite group, $k$ is an algebraically closed field of characteristic $p>0$, and $f:C\rightarrow C'$ is a finite $G$-Galois branched cover of smooth projective $k$-curves, does there exist a lifting of $f$ to a $G$-Galois branched cover of smooth projective $R$-curves, where $R$ is a discrete valuation ring of mixed characteristic with residue field $k$?
-This problem has been much studied; see e.g. \cite{G}, \cite{OSS}, \cite{GM}, \cite{Pa}, \cite{WB}, \cite{CGH}.
+The original motivation for this study was provided by the global lifting problem for Galois covers of curves.
+The general question is as follows: if $k$ is a algebraically closed field of characteristic $p>0$, and $f:C\rightarrow C'$ is a finite $G$-Galois branched cover of smooth projective $k$-curves, does there exists a lifting of $f$ to mixed characteristic?
+Via a local-global principle (\cite{GM} section III, \cite{BM} Corollaire 3.3.5), the global lifting problem reduces to the local lifting problem: given a finite $G$-Galois extension of power series rings $k[[t]]|k[[z]]$, does there exist a lifting to a $G$-Galois extension $R[[T]]|R[[Z]]$, where $R$ is a mixed characteristic DVR with residue field $k$?
+That is, the lifting problem becomes a question about Galois covers of the open $p$-adic disc.
+For an overview of the local and global lifting problems, see e.g. \cite{OSS}, \cite{GM}, \cite{Ga}, \cite{Gr}, \cite{WB}, \cite{CGH}.